Global-Local Self-Distillation for Visual Representation Learning: Results

-The evaluation on \textit{Food-101} \cite{food101}, \textit{NCT-CRC-HE-100K} \cite{nct} and ImageNet-100 can be found in \Cref{table:trained_on_multiple}.
+The evaluation on \textit{Food-101} \cite{food101}, \textit{NCT-CRC-HE-100K} \cite{nct} and ImageNet-100 with different models (Swin-T/7x7, Swin-T/14x14 and Swin-S/7x7) can be found in \Cref{table:trained_on_multiple}.
 The datasets are chosen because they all contain about 100k images and images have a resolution similar to ImageNet-1k.
 Rows in light gray are trained from scratch on the training set of Food-101, NCT-CRC-HE-100K, ImageNet-100 and evaluated on the corresponding test set.
 Rows in darker gray are trained on ImageNet-1k and evaluated on the test set of Food-101, NCT-CRC-HE-100K, ImageNet-100.
-In all but one evaluation, the additional local regularization improves the performance on the downstream task.
+In most evaluations, the additional geometric local regularization improves the performance on the downstream tasks.
 A key finding from \Cref{table:trained_on_multiple} is that the similarity based local loss used in SOTA work EsViT \cite{esvit} is hurtful in low-data regimes while the geometric local loss is robust and shows improvements in almost all evaluations.
+The takeaways are similar irrespective of model size and window size.
+The performance drop due to collapse (see \cref{sec:collapse}) does a appear a bit worse when using Swin-T/14x14 compared to Swin-T/7x7.
+This can be explained by the fact that a larger window size allows tokens to attend to a wider set of tokens in general, or in particular, a wider set of similar tokens during the transition to a collapsed state.